joshuagenders/Lupi/Readme.md

-# Yakka
+# Lupi
-Yakka is a load testing framework written for the dotnet runtime.
+Lupi is a load testing framework written for the dotnet runtime.

-Yakka supports a plugin system for loading and executing code from compatible DLLs.
+Lupi supports a plugin system for loading and executing code from compatible DLLs.

 ## Quickstart
 `dotnet run config.yaml`